License GuideSOC 29-1127

 Read more

-Speech-language pathologists must complete continuing education to renew their license.
-The number of hours required and which topics you need to cover depend on your state.
-Most states require training in ethics and state-specific regulations.
-Check your state board's rules for exact numbers.
+Speech-language pathologists need continuing education credits to renew their licenses.
+The exact number of hours and required topics differ by state.
+Most states mandate courses on ethics or state regulations.
+Check your state licensing board for your specific requirements.

 Is This For You